milkyway-labs/milkyway/x/restaking/README.md

 OperatorUnbondingDelegation stores the users' unbonding delegation that are related to an operator.
-It allows to obtain an user's operator unbonding delegation.
+It allows to obtain a user's operator unbonding delegation.

 * OperatorUnbondingDelegation: `0xb3 | UserAddr | OperatorID -> ProtocolBuffer(UnbondingDelegation)`

 ### Service delegation

 ServiceDelegation stores the delegation made by a user toward a service.
-It allows to obtain all the user's delegation toward a service and to quick check if a user has delegated toward a specific service.
+It allows obtaining all of a user’s delegations to a service.

 * ServiceDelegation: `0xc1 | UserAddr | ServiceID -> ProtocolBuffer(Delegation)`

 ### Service delegations by service ID

 ServiceDelegationsByServiceID stores the delegations made toward a specific service.
-It allows to perform a reverse lookup of [Service delegation](#delegations-delegation).
+It supports a reverse lookup for [Service delegation](#delegations-delegation).

 * ServiceDelegationsByServiceID: `0xc2 | ServiceID | UserAddr -> []byte{}`